Nighthater/Minecraft-Watch-Face/README.md

 # Minecraft Watch Face

-Thank you for trying out my Watch Face Design.
+### Features
+- Functional Clock Background
+- Brewing Stand Battery Meter
+- Animated Heart Rate symbol
+- AOD Display

+### Installation
-Just upload the .wfs file to [Watch Face Studio](https://developer.samsung.com/watch-face-studio/download.html) and try the Watchface out for yourself.
+Open the .wfs file to [Watch Face Studio](https://developer.samsung.com/watch-face-studio/download.html) and try the Watchface out for yourself.
-Please understand that its my first Face and there might be errors with watches other than the Galaxy Watch 7 44mm.
+You should enable 'Wireless Debugging' inside your Watch first and pair your watch with Watch Face Studio.

 Feel free to customize the Face to your own preferences.

 <img src="Screenshot.png" width="500">

-#### Just in case
+### Disclaimer
-This watch face is provided for personal use only.
+This watch face is provided for personal use only and is not intended for commercial purposes.
 I do not claim ownership or any intellectual property rights over the design or its elements.
-All respective rights remain with their original creators.
+All rights remain with their respective owners, including, but not limited to, Mojang Studios.
-In this case, primarily Mojang Studios.